nebulab/playbook/the-offices/music.html.md

   manage the system by installing the app for your own devices (desktop/mobile) directly from [Sonos site](https://www.sonos.com/redir/controller_software_mac).

-Out of respect for others, please avoid extreme musical genres at all costs, such as Norwegian death metal, rap, trap or pop trash such as Nicki Minaj.
+Out of respect for others, please make sure the music you put on is okay with everyone and is not preventing them from doing their job.